How to Clean Floors

 Cleaning Laminate Floors

 Cleaning laminate floors with string mops or sponge mops will take you longer, leave streaky marks and because they use a lot of water will make it easier for moisture to sink into the cracks.
 If moisture gets into the laminate core board it can warp the laminate floors over time.
-Instead of wet mopping, use a dust mop, soft bristle broom or one of our floor cleaning machines such as the Advance Spectrum 12H vacuum cleaner to remove dust, dirt and loose particles on a regular basis.
+Instead of wet mopping, use a dust mop, soft bristle broom or one of our floor cleaning machines such as the Minuteman Phenom vacuum cleaner to remove dust, dirt and loose particles on a regular basis.
 For slightly damp cleaning, use a spray cleaner onto a cotton, microfiber cloth, or microfiber mop.
 Follow a few of these tips to keep your laminate floors clean and prevent damage and extend the life of the floor.

 Cleaning Tile Floors